-Generally in all schools analyzed students who take both computer studies and Physics tend to do better in both subjects as indicated in table 6 above.
-The overall mean for each school for the three years indicated that computer studies is better performed.
-This implies that Physics contributes to good performance in computer studies.
-The correlation coefficients are generally greater than 0.70 that shows that the relationship between performance in Physics and computer studies is strongly positive.
+Generally in all schools analyzed students who take both Mathematics and Physics tend to do better in Mathematics and Physics as indicated in table 6 above.
+The overall mean for each school for the three years indicated that Mathematics is better performed.
+This implies that Physics contributes to good performance in Mathematics.
+The correlation coefficients are generally greater than 0.70 that shows that the relationship between performance in Physics and Mathematics is strongly positive.
 Hence they are interdependent.